23 Succesful UX Portfolio Examples and a Guide for Creating Yours

 Design leads always start with portfolios when reviewing candidates.
-So, all UX designers – juniors and seniors alike – need an impressive UX portfolio.
-Though putting one together might seem daunting, once you get an idea of what it takes, the rest will come quickly.
-So, let’s get started by checking out some stunning UX portfolio examples:
+That’s why all UX designers – juniors and seniors alike – need an impressive UX portfolio.
+Though putting one together might seem daunting, once you get an idea of what it takes, the rest comes quickly.
+So, let’s get started by checking out some awesome UX portfolio examples:

 Kyle Kovacs